Investigating a crash in Enumerable.LastOrDefault with a custom collection

 }

-The call-stack seems to indicate a thread-safety issue somewhere.
-There is no reason for a single-thread application to crash here.
-As you can see, all methods of the collection are thread-safe, so it doesn't seem to come from the collection itself.
-Also, there is no problem enumerating an ImmutableList<T> while modifying the collection from another thread.
+The call stack suggests a thread-safety issue.
+There is no reason for a single-threaded application to crash here.
+As you can see, all methods of the collection are thread-safe, so the issue doesn't seem to originate from the collection itself.
+Additionally, enumerating an ImmutableList<T> while modifying the collection from another thread is safe.

 The only remaining part is Enumerable.LastOrDefault.
 LastOrDefault calls TryGetLast.
 Let's look at the code of this method: